milonmaze/privacy-terms-observatory-beta/about.linkedin.com/transparency/government-requests-report.md

 2013
 2012
 2011
-Requests by country and accounts subject to those requests
-2020: July-December
  	Requests for member data	Accounts subject to request(s) [1]	Percentage of requests for which LinkedIn provided some data
 	Accounts for which LinkedIn provided some data [2] Argentina	4	4	0%	0